-In order to sit for COMLEX-USA Level 2-PE, the student must successfully pass the Objective Structural Clinical Examinations (OSCE) that are administered during Residency Development month, which generally corresponds to the first rotation of the fourth year.
+In order to sit for COMLEX-USA Level 2-PE, the student must successfully pass the Objective Structural Clinical Examination (OSCE), which is administered during Residency Development month, which corresponds to the first rotation of the fourth year.

-If the student fails to pass the OSCE, they will undergo a remediation program at the direction of the Simulation Medicine Department, Chair of Simulation Medicine or other designee.
-Students are not released to take the COMLEX-USA Level 2-PE exam until approved by the Chair of Simulation Medicine or other designee.
+If the student fails to pass the OSCE, the student will undergo a remediation program at the direction of the Assistant Dean for Clinical Education or other designee.
+Students are not released to take the COMLEX-USA Level 2-PE exam until approved by the Assistant Dean for Clinical Education or other designee.